dylanesque/Cheatsheets/react.md

 >As always, imperative code using refs should be avoided in most cases. useImperativeHandle should be
 >used with forwardRef

--Uses of this hook should be fairly infrequent, and literally documented as to why it's necessary
+-Uses of this hook should be fairly infrequent, and always documented as to why it's necessary in that particular case.

 # Epic React: Advanced React Patterns